-- Drinking facility available and being used by children - Is there school boundary wall/fence? - Toilet available and being used by children.
-You need to check the functionality and also observe if children are going to toilet present in the school.
-Or are they using staff toilet or one available in the mosque for example.
-Ask children.

-- Does the school have library books?

-- Could you see the library books?

-- Is there any playground?

-- Is there any special Teacher (PIT) for games/playtime?

-- Is there a science Laboratory available in the School.

-- Is there a computer lab.

-- Does the school have internet?
+- Is drinking facility available and being used by children? - Is there a complete school boundary wall/fence? - Is toilet available and being used by children?
+You need to check the functionality and also observe whether children are going to the toilet present in the school.
+Or are they using staff toilet or one available in the mosque for example. - Does the school have library books? - Could you see the library books? - Is there any playground? - Is there any special Physical Training Instructor (PTI) for games/playtime? - Is there a science laboratory available in the school? - Is there a computer lab? - Does the school have internet?

-- Note the time of exit from the school.
+Note the time of exit from the school.